 The markets for our software and hardware products and services are characterized by changing customer requirements and rapid technological changes.
 These factors and new product introductions by our existing competitors or by new market entrants could reduce the demand for our existing products and services and we may be required to develop or acquire new products and services.
-Our future success is dependent on our ability to enhance our existing products and services.
+Our future success is dependent on our ability to enhance our existing products and services in a timely manner and to develop or acquire new products and services.
 If we are unable to develop or acquire new products and services as planned, or fail to achieve timely market acceptance of our new or enhanced products and services, we may incur unanticipated expenses, lose sales or fail to achieve anticipated revenues.